gidona18/backward/README.rst

    >>> ctx.evaluate("a b c")  # are b and c true?
    [True, True, True]

-You can also call ``python -m backward`` from your shell to enter an interactive REPL.
+You can also type ``python -m backward`` into your shell to enter an interactive REPL.

 Syntax
 ------